glangsto/gr-nsf/examples/README.md

 The GRC files are:

-1. vectordemo.grc - Simple test block comparing the simulated data before and after averaging and medianing.
+1. vectordemo.grc - Simple test block comparing the simulated data after averaging and medianing.

-1. Integrate_test.grc - More complicated test function using all blocks in the NsfIntegrate Designs except the osmosdr block.
+1. Integrate_test.grc - More complicated test function using all blocks in the NsfIntegrate Designs except the *Osmosdr* block.

 1. NsfIntegrate60.grc - Block configured to use an AIRSPY mini with 6.0 MHz bandwidth for Radio Astronomy Observations